nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 ### Have a well defined purpose for your notebook
 What is the purpose of the tutorial?
 Each notebook should have a clear description of what it covers.
 Focusing on one task is better than trying to cover multiple tasks.
-See also [Avoid Cognitive Overload](#avoid-cognitive-overload)
+See also [Avoid Cognitive Overload](#avoid-cognitive-overload).

 Describe the purpose or aim of the notebook as an introduction.
 If the aim is to produce a plot, include a PNG of the plot to show the end result.